smintf/autolingo/README.md

 1. Make `Select the Matching Pairs` work on all Screen Sizes.
 2. Fix Icon to Autocomplete Lessons not drawing when Languages get switched.
-3. Fix `Alt+Enter` hotkey sometimes solving and skipping questions instead of just skipping them.
+3. Fix `Alt+Enter` hotkey sometimes solving and skipping questions instead of just solving them.

 ### Disclaimer